South East Asia 750 AD

 What is happening in South East Asia in 500BC

 The Austronesians have, over the past few centuries, been thrusting westwards into the coasts and islands of South East Asia.
-Here, they will become known as the Champa, in Vietnam, the Malays, and the Javanese.
+Here, they will become known as the Champa, the Malays, and the Javanese.